The Ellis Law Offices team

 The term right of way refers to preference between two motor vehicles, a motor vehicle and pedestrian, or motor vehicle and bicyclist of which has the right to passage as they meet at the same place and time.
 Note that the individual or vehicle who has the right of way does not have an absolute right; in other words, the possessor of the right of way is not relieved from his duty to use reasonable care for his own safety and the safety of others.
 The general rule being, if a driver fails to comply with the right of way laws, then that driver is at fault.

-If you have been injured by a driver who failed to yield the right of way, contact Ellis Law Offices.
-We are Massachusetts injury attorneys with more than 50 years’ experience helping those injured in car accidents.
+If you have been injured by a driver who failed to yield the right of way, contact Ellis Law Offices LLP.
+We are Massachusetts injury attorneys with more than 100 years of combined experience helping those injured in car accidents.

 Types Of Right Of Way Cases